Strategic Directions 2013-2016

 - culturally and linguistically diverse (CALD) communities adversely affected by, or at increased risk of, HIV and viral hepatitis;

 - other people at risk of HIV and/or viral hepatitis; and

 - lesbian, gay, bisexual, transgender and intersex (LGBTI) communities.

-- Understanding that the health and wellbeing of individuals includes their physical, mental and social health needs;
+- Health and wellbeing doesn’t just include physical health, and includes mental and social health needs;

-- Promoting an inclusive environment where people are able to reach their full potential;
+- TasCAHRD aims to promote inclusive environments where people are able to reach their full potential;

-- Utilising a health promotion framework and harm reduction approach; and
+- TasCAHRD utilises a health promotion framework and harm reduction approach; and

-- A commitment to ongoing continuous quality improvement.
+- TasCAHRD commits to ongoing continuous quality improvement.

 Our Strategic Goals